Now Available

-Yale is launching a five-year teachers' institute in summer 2025 to foster innovation in the ways regional history is taught.
+Yale launched a four-year teachers' institute in July 2025 to foster innovation in the ways regional history is taught.

 This program will help K-12 teachers in New England meet new state mandates for incorporating Black and Indigenous history into their curricula.
 Each year, a cohort of teachers will engage with partners within and outside of the university community to study content and methods related to a particular theme, using the book Yale and Slavery: A History as a springboard.
 The first year of the program will focus on Teaching Slavery in New England, followed by Indigenous history, slavery in the north, and Reconstruction and the Black freedom struggle.